Henk Egberink, Test Manager.

 Whether you are permanently employed or seconded, look carefully within your organisation at what the need and the level is.
 Don't just roll out your own story, but work situationally.
 That way you can achieve the most.

 We are quite critical in our team.
-We have four people with a lot of experience but we like the convenience of Testersuite .
-Besides, it is a Dutch company and it is easy to make contact with you.
+With four people with a lot of experience but we like the convenience of Testersuite .
+In addition, it is a Dutch company and it is easy to make contact with you.

 Let's talk about test!